DA: Woman preyed on vulnerable immigrants

 Judge William Hohauser set bond at $7,500 or $5,000 cash, Nassau County District Attorney Madeline Singas said in a statement.

 Smith allegedly met her first victim in April 2015 when she hired him to do work on her home.
-She told him she could help with his family’s immigration status, Singas said.
+Smith told him she could help with his family’s immigration status, Singas said.

 The victim paid Smith $28,500 for an immigration lawyer.
-Smith then provided the victim with forged documents that Smith purportedly said were from the Justice Department, along with the name of an attorney who had no knowledge of the victim’s case, Singas said.
+Smith then provided the victim with forged documents that Smith purportedly said were from the U.S. Department of Justice, along with the name of an attorney who had no knowledge of the victim’s case, Singas said.

 Authorities said Smith may have victimized others.
 Anyone who suspects they may be a victim of an immigration fraud by the suspect is urged to call prosecutors at 516-571-3505.